amber-smalltalk/amber-documentation/README.md

 ## How to add a page to this amber-documentation site?

-1. Meet requierements.
+1. Meet requirements.
 You need Jekyll in your system: `gem install jekyll`.
 2. Clone this repo with `git clone git@github.com:amber-smalltalk/amber-documentation.git`.
 3. `git checkout -b my-edit-or-new-doc-page`
 4. Run Jekyll with `jekyll serve` (it will rebuild the site after any file gets saved).